CivelXu/CivelXu/README.md

 ### Hi there 👋

-iOS developer from China shanghai.
+iOS developer from China Shanghai.

 <!--
 **CivelXu/CivelXu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.